 How we manage the risk

 Northwood is committed to staff training in anti money laundering legislation and this is also covered as a part of the Induction training courses held in Fareham.

 Each Northwood office has a Money Laundering Reporting Officer whose responsibility is to receive internal reports and to refer them the Group Money Laundering Reporting Officer as appropriate.
-The group MLRO is Gemma Goodson based at the Franchise Office, who will forward reports to SOCA as necessary.
+The group MLRO is Gemma Goodson based at the Franchise Office, who will forward reports to National Crime Agency as necessary.

-Adherence to the “Due Diligence” identification procedures on every occasion will mitigate the risks of the business being used to launder money or fund terrorism.
+Adherence to the “Due Diligence” identification procedures on every occasion will mitigate the risks of our business being used to launder money or fund terrorism.